History of Erie Insurance Group in Timeline

 In 2017, Erie Insurance earned the ACE (Achievement in Customer Excellence) Award in the Voice of the Customer category for claims service for the second consecutive year.

-In 2017, Erie Insurance received a perfect score of 100 percent on the Corporate Equality Index, a national benchmark on corporate policies and practices related to LGBT workplace equality.
+In 2017, Erie Insurance received a perfect score of 100 percent on the Corporate Equality Index.

 2018: Named to Ward's 50 top-performing property-casualty insurers

-In 2018, Erie Insurance became the largest employer in Erie County, Pennsylvania, with more than 2,800 employees locally.
+In 2018, Erie Insurance became the largest employer in Erie County, Pennsylvania, with over 2,800 employees locally.

-In 2018, Erie Insurance became the title sponsor of Roar on the Shore motorcycle rally, which is no longer running.
+In 2018, Erie Insurance became the title sponsor of the Roar on the Shore motorcycle rally.

 February 2020: Recognized as one of the best employers for diversity